International-GNSS-Service/SLM/doc/source/installation.rst

   control.**

-(3) Create environment & database
+(2) Create environment & database
 ---------------------------------

-* Use either psql_ or pgAdmin_ to create the database that **slm-startproject** instructs you to.
+* Use either psql_ or pgAdmin_ to create the database that slm-startproject_ instructs you to.
-  In our example this database would be named 'network'.
+  In our example this database would be named ``network``.

-* Use poetry to install the virtual environment then activate it.
-We also recommend configuring poetry to create virtual environments in the same directory as your project:
+* Use uv to install the virtual environment then activate it.

     .. code-block:: bash

-      ?> poetry config virtualenvs.in-project true
-      ?> poetry install
-      ?> source .venv/bin/activate
+      ?> uv sync --all-extras

 .. _import_sitelogs:

-(4) Import Existing Logs and Deploy
+(3) Import Existing Logs and Deploy
 -----------------------------------

 The SLM ships with a number of :ref:`pre-defined routines <routines>`.
 If you do not have any